afnid/CoreEFI/README.md

 <h3>Arduino Due</h3>

 The Due has 32bit timers so there is no requirement to ever use the pre-scalars in this application.
 Also the interrupt overhead was optimized down to 6 us.
 Still the decoder/encoder took 9-30 us, and the scheduler took closer to 40 us.
 Giving a worse case of about 40 us when running 8 cylinders sequential at 22,000 rpms, with about a 50% error rate.
 The worse case was around 15us at 10,000 rpms with a 33% error rate.
-Still not great numbers, but far better than the 16mhz Mega.
-These times will improve using an exernal interrupt for the decoder by reducing the time a little more.
+Still not great numbers, but far better than the 16 MHZ Mega.
+These times will improve using an external interrupt for the decoder by reducing the time a little more.

 Here are some stats from the program for 8 cylinders showing the min/max late and degrees of error vs rpm: